anker-cloud/mahindra-t2data/README.md

 **Integration via Prompting:**

 The fetched DDLs, data profiles, and sample data are dynamically formatted and injected into specific sections of the agent's master prompt (defined in [`data_agent/instructions.yaml`](data_agent/instructions.yaml) and assembled by [`data_agent/instructions.py`](data_agent/instructions.py)).
 This structured metadata, combined with explicit instructions on how to use it (including workflow steps for clarification and few-shot examples), effectively engineers the prompt to guide the LLM.
-This comprehensive context significantly improves the agent's ability to understand the nuances of the user's request within the specific constraints and characteristics of the Telco BigQuery dataset, leading to far more accurate and reliable NL2SQL generation.
+This comprehensive context significantly improves the agent's ability to understand the nuances of the user's request within the specific constraints and characteristics of the BigQuery dataset, leading to far more accurate and reliable NL2SQL generation.